 Do you write from outline or do you just sit down and write?

 Do characters from other stories ever bother you while you’ve got a totally different story in progress?
 How do you tell them to wait their turn?

 What part of the story is the hardest to write?
 An action scene?
 A love scene?

-it easy to publish that first story?
+Was it easy to publish that first story?

 Any recommendations on how an author should pick a publisher?